 9. Castile soap

-I use this handy concentrate to make foaming handsoap, to wash my little son, to wash my hairbrush and makeup brushes, and for homemade cleaning recipes.
+I use this handy concentrate to make foaming handsoap, to wash my children, to wash my hairbrush and makeup brushes, and for homemade cleaning recipes.
 It’s frugal and all-natural.
-I love the almond-scented variety, which I get online from Grove Collaborative.
+I love the almond-scented variety.

 10. Crock pot